Statement on COVID-19 (Coronavirus)

 In the occurrence of a National announcement to close public events altogether.
 We will refund all Nets Netball Holiday Academy tickets less a $5 online service fee.
 Regular weekly events participants will be credited with the number of days affected.
 We are currently testing the abilities of young athletes to comply with the suggested hygiene methods.

-We have taken the step of forming a hygiene plan for all future Nets Netball Events and Activations, this is being tested at our Monday and Thursday Academy sessions.
+We have taken the step of forming a hygiene plan for all Nets Netball Events and Activations:

-We have restricted our Development Academy program to a 2 court and club room space where possible
+We have restricted our Development Academy program to a 2 court, approved volume room space where possible

 We have a hygiene policy and conduct a safety brief which all players must participate in on arrival at the venue and carry these protocols throughout the session

-We will provide antibacterial washes for all players
+We provide antibacterial washes and hand wash facilities for all participants

 Participants arriving with Flu-like symptoms will not be admitted at any event